cksystemsteaching/selfie/assignments/introductory-assignments.md

 > A signed 64-bit integer can in total represent signed integer values i from -9223372036854775808 to 9223372036854775807 since -2^{64-1} to 2^{64-1}-1.
 > In `selfie.c`, the largest positive integer value is called `INT64_MAX` while the smallest negative integer value is called `INT64_MIN`.

 The second reason for using 64-bit words is that memory addresses in mipster and ultimately in C\* are then 64 bits as well.
-In particular, that means that the content of a register can also be seen as a memory address and not just an integer value.
+In particular, that means that a register's content can also be seen as a memory address and not just an integer value.
 However, there is one crucial detail.
 On a mipster machine, memory is not only byte-addressed but also word-aligned for access.
 That means that words can only be accessed in memory at addresses that are multiples of eight, the word size in bytes (64 bits = 8 bytes).

 > The byte-addressed and word-aligned memory in mipster can only be accessed in whole words at addresses 0, 8, 16, 24, and so on.
 > These addresses are values in bytes.
 The word at address 0, for example, then contains the eight bytes at addresses 0, 1, 2, 3, 4, 5, 6, and 7.